Articles

 Tin is a major component of the solders used in electronics.
 We are using personal electronic devices like mobile phone, tablets and laptops and sitting in front of monitors that are full of tin solder.
 Problems can occur when these devices heat up up with prolonged use and the solder starts to vaporise and leak out of the device.

 In April 2021, the rate of growth of fungal and yeast organisms became dependant on the availability of tin.
 This changed in September 2021 to mercury.
-The availability of mercury in the body now determines the rate and amount of fungal and yeast growth.
+The availability of mercury in the body then determined the rate and amount of fungal and yeast growth.
+Fungi have since changed to use the metal palladium.

 Titanium: titanium became an important mineral for the growth of fungi and yeast in December 2019.
 This continued until April 2020 when tin suddenly became the rate-limiting mineral in fungal growth.
 Prior to titanium it had been aluminium.